laniyadapo/salarypredictionportfolio/README.md

 4. Clean data
    - No duplicates in data
    - Datasets do not have null values
    - Data inspected for invalid data i.e. presence of outliers.
-Outliers then reviewed and dropped data (5 rows) below the lower bounds for suspected ouliers.
+Outliers then reviewed and dropped 5 rows of data with invalid Salary data i.e. Zero Salary)
 5. Explore data
    - Summarize Numerical and Categorical variables.
 Confirmed jobId is a unique identifier for the job posting.
    - Review Correlation between each feature and the target variable using plots and feature counts as required.
-   - Identify correlation between all features respectively.
+   - Identify correlation between all features respectively by using label encoding categorical features with the mean salary.
 Snapshot of produced heatmap below.

 <p align="center">
   <img src="images/correlation_heatmap.jpg"width="600" height="600">